Sean Nicholas Savage

 Sean Nicholas Savage is a Canadian musician, singer, songwriter, and musical playwright.
 He has been described by Emilie Friedlander in an article for The Fader as "a singer-songwriter, madcap philosopher, and all-around scene-pillar in the particular freak-flag-flying sector of the Canadian music community".
 He is known for his prolific output, poetic lyrics and varied musical style.

-Savage has released exclusively on Arbutus Records, and was one of the first artists to join the label after its inception in 2009.
+Savage has released primarily on Arbutus Records, and was one of the first artists to join the label after its inception in 2009.
 He has had a number of collaborations, including a production and vocal credit on Solange's number-one album on the Billboard 200 in the United States.

+In 2025, Savage released the album The Knowing, co-released by Born Losers Records and Mansions and Millions.